Dan-Livermore/COMP3006-Cinema/README.md

 A cinema booking website written using MERN (MongoDB, Express.js, React.js, Node.js) technologies.

+__Link to demonstration video:__ https://youtu.be/DzmKksPk8nU

 ### Features
 1. Upcoming movie listings are displayed for any stored showing after the current date.
-2. Film infomration - film name, director, release date, age rating, runtime, a description and a poster.
+2. Film information - film name, director, release date, age rating, runtime, a description and a poster.
-3. Account system - including bcrypt password authentication where users can access and edit their information and information about their upcoming film bookings.
+3. Account system - including bcrypt password authentication where users can access and edit their information about upcoming film bookings.
-4. Showings & bookings are available and seats are able to be booked by users.
+4. Showings & bookings are available and users can book seats.
 5. Authenticated users can perform all CRUD operations on films, showings, bookings and account collections

 ### Technologies Used